christianencinas29/cub-tools-demo/README.md

 1. Upload your Policies CSV file (requires ANI and Buyer/Publisher columns)
 2. Upload your Ringba Call Log Export CSV (optional, for CPA analysis)
 3. Use the various tabs to analyze the data

+### Ringba Conversion Tool
+1. Export your call log data from Ringba
+2. Select the conversion type from the dropdown
+3. Set the payout value if needed
+4. Upload the CSV file
+5. Click "Generate Conversion File"
+6. Download the formatted conversion file

 ## Sample Data